engineersCode/facultydev1/participants.md

 Patrick is a Lab Director in the Computer Systems Research Lab at Thomas Jefferson High School for Science and Technology in Alexandria, VA.
 He mentors student senior research projects, teaches Artificial Intelligence and is designing a new Machine Learning course for next year.
 He is deploying Jupyter schoolwide for use in computer science classes and is very interested in helping class instructors bring meaningful technology to their classrooms.
 He received his PhD in Theoretical Computer Science from Cornell University and has been at TJHHST for five years.

-### Benjamin Woolson

-[Benjamin](https://coe.northeastern.edu/people/woolston-benjamin/) is an assistant professor of chemical engineering at Northeastern University.
-He teaches a course in Bioprocess Engineering, where he uses Jupyter notebook to introduce his students to Python tools for analysis and design of biological processes.
-His course materials are [on GitHub](https://github.com/NUChemE/chme5630).

 ## Local DC-area participants